mlubinsky/mlubinsky.github.com/pg/README.md

 To create a superuser role and a database for your personal user account:
 $ sudo -u postgres createuser -s $(whoami) .  # -s means: super user
 $ createdb $(whoami)

+\dt . is the same as SELECT * FROM pg_catalog.pg_tables

+\l is the equivalent of show databases

 $ psql --help
 ```